Dark states of quantum search cause imperfect detection: Introduction

-The main focus of this series of papers is the total detection probability $\TDP$.
-This is the probability to detect the particle eventually, irrespective of the number of attempts.
-In a finite system, if the initial and detection states coincide, $\TDP$ is always unity~\cite{Gruenbaum2013-0}.
+The main focus of this paper is the total detection probability $\TDP$.
+This is the probability to detect the particle eventually, namely the detection probability in principle after an infinite number of attempts (though the measurement process is stopped once the particle is detected).
+In a finite system, if the initial and detection states coincide, $\TDP$ is always unity~\cite{Gruenbaum2013a}.
 However, when the initial state differs from the detection state, the initial state can have an overlap with some dark states, which are undetectable, and the overlap of the initial state with the dark space gives no contribution to the $\TDP$.
-We derive an explicit formula for $\TDP$ in terms of the eigenstates $\ket{E_{l,m}}$ of the unitary propagator $\TEO(\tau) := e^{-i\tau \Ham/\hbar}$ (or, the Hamiltonian $\Ham$), the $m$th state with quasienergy $\lambda_l = E_l/\hbar \mod 2\pi$, such that $\TEO(\tau)\ket{E_{l,m}} = e^{-i\lambda_l}\ket{E_{l,m}}$:
+We derive an explicit formula for $\TDP$ in terms of the eigenstates $\ket{E_{l,m}}$ of the unitary propagator $\TEO(\tau) := e^{-i\tau \Ham/\hbar}$ (or, the Hamiltonian $\Ham$), the $m$th state with quasienergy $\lambda_l = \tau E_l/\hbar \mod 2\pi$, such that $\TEO(\tau)\ket{E_{l,m}} = e^{-i\lambda_l}\ket{E_{l,m}}$:

+This is the first main result of this manuscript.
 For most values of $\tau$, there is a one-to-one correspondence between the set of values of $E_l$ and those of $\lambda_l$.
 Only, if there are one or more pairs of energies $\{E_k,E_l\}$, such that the resonance condition